christopherwaltham/UBC_PHYS_Python-crash-course/0. Setting up the Tools/README.md

 Anaconda is a package manager (a program that helps you install all the things you need, and that keeps it organized) which is made for Python.
 To install Anaconda, do the following:

 - Download the _Python 3.7 version_ installer suitable for your operating system from https://www.anaconda.com/download/
   - If you are using a Windows computer, you will need to know if your computer is built on a 32-bit or 64-bit architecture.
-You can find this by following the instructions in [this](https://www.howtogeek.com/howto/21726/how-do-i-know-if-im-running-32-bit-or-64-bit-windows-answers/) link.
+You can find this in the _About your PC_ section of _System Settings_.
+If you are uncertain how to find this, you can follow [these instructions](https://support.wdc.com/knowledgebase/answer.aspx?ID=9405).
   - If you are using a Mac made after 2007 you will have a 64-bit architecture.
-If your computer is older, see [this](https://www.macobserver.com/tips/how-to/mac-32-bit-64-bit/) guide.
 - Run the installer.

 ## Setting up a virtual environment